 Third, and very important, stone was cheap for me then (and now).
 Manitoulin is a limestone island and bedrock is never far from the surface.
 Actually, calling this stone cheap isn’t quite accurate.
 My supply of stone was free for the taking, though the taking did require some sweat.
 I know time is money and all that, but one of my weaknesses is to do things for myself to avoid spending money, even when the process takes a long time.
 Nothing rivals building with stone for taking a long time, and the long time effect began in earnest as soon as I started gathering stone to build the basement.

 On a typical day I’d collect and unload two or three loads of stone in the morning, eat lunch, then collect three or four loads in the afternoon.
 Perhaps another load after supper, too.
 I was by myself in the shed then (Mary was in the city completing her schooling at college), but the weather was warm, I had my loyal (though potentially vicious) dog King with me all the time, and the more weeks I worked the stronger and fitter I got.
 I’d work like this Monday through Friday, then spend Saturday doing other work around the building site, washing my clothes on a washboard in a wheelbarrow, working on the truck and tractor if necessary and perhaps making a trip into town for supplies.
-The week would finish with a bath I’d take in the contractor’s wheelbarrow I bought to replace the overly-optimistic wooden one I made and told you about before.
+The week would finish with a bath I’d take in the contractor’s wheelbarrow I bought to replace the overly-optimistic wooden failure I told you about before.
 Sunday was complete rest.
 I might walk down to the Lake Huron shoreline and take a snooze near the water, or I might hike in my forest and come to know it better.
 Most Sundays involved a lot of eating, resting and getting ready for the next week collecting stone.
 It sounds boring and it was at first.
 But a life like this is something that grows on you, at least that’s the way it is for me.
+I’m really just a peasant at heart, happy with a peasant’s life.

-As much as I came to like the simple, wholesome, energizing work of collecting stone, it would end up being a complete waste of time.
+As much as I came to like the simple, wholesome, energizing work of collecting stone for an entire summer, it would end up being a complete waste of time.
 Complete.
 I’d learn later, when I actually started building with stone, that 9 stones out of 10 I collected were useless for construction.
 My ignorance and optimism led me to gather every stone that was loose, and that was a total mistake.
 Several months of collecting led to a berm of rock 8 feet wide, four feet high and about 150 feet long.
-The only indication that my stones weren’t good was when Ivan wandered over one day.
+My only indication that these stones weren’t good was when Ivan wandered over one day.
 My pile was massive by then, he picked up a rock, looked at it, then dropped it, saying “Is this the best you could find?”
-After that he walked away.
-Ten years later I’d pay a high school kid by the hour to reload all these stones onto a farm wagon, drive to the edge of one of my fields, then unload them along a fence.
+Then he walked away.
+Ten years later I’d pay a high school kid by the hour to reload all these stones onto a farm wagon, drive to the edge of one of my fields, then unload them along a fence one by one.

 Before I explain why all these stones were no good, let me tell you about the tractor I was using for this work.
 It was the first major investment in the equipment side of my operation, and finding it has something to teach about the social scene in a rural place such as Manitoulin.